-297 Joint Petitions.
+Joint Petitions.

-- 298 6A.
-A member of the Senate and a member of the House of Representatives may file a joint - 299 petition in either branch and shall endorse their names on the petition and a brief statement of the - and object of the instrument and the reading of the instrument shall be dispensed with, - 301 unless specially ordered.
-The petition shall be filed in the office of the clerk of either the Senate - or House of Representatives, depending on whether it is a "Joint Senate/House Petition" or a - 303 "Joint House/Senate Petition" but the Journal records in the Senate and House of Representatives - shall carry both members' names as presenters of the petition.
+6A.
+A member of the Senate and a member of the House of Representatives may file a joint petition in either branch and shall endorse their name on the petition and a brief statement of the nature and object of the instrument and the reading of the instrument shall be dispensed with, unless specially ordered.
+The petition shall be filed in the office of the clerk of either the Senate or House of Representatives, depending on whether it is a 'Joint Senate/House Petition' or a 'Joint House/Senate Petition' but the Journal records in the Senate and House of Representatives shall carry both members' names as presenters of the petition.
 [Adopted Jan.
 15, 1973.]